onuralcaa/POST_request_Cpp/README.md

-# HTTP POST with CPR in C++
+# HTTP POST with Curl in C++

-This repository contains a simple example of how to make an HTTP POST request using the [CPR](https://github.com/libcpr/cpr) library in C++.
+This repository contains a simple example of how to make an HTTP POST request using the library in C++.

 ## Requirements

 - C++11 or later
 - CMake 3.1 or later
-- CPR library
+- Curl library
 - A C++ compiler (e.g., GCC, Clang)